slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'I am a man of fixed and unbending principles, the first of which is to be flexible at all times.' -- Everett Dirksen*

-> *'Take advantage of the opportunities - that’s probably more important than charting your path.'-- Admiral William Mcraven*
+> *'Take advantage of the opportunities - that’s probably more important than charting your path.' -- Admiral William Mcraven*

 > *'One should not be too straightforward.
 Go & see the forest.
 The straight trees are cut down, the crooked ones are left standing.' -- Kautilya*